 Air Force Academy tradition and values mandate that every cadet must be an athlete.
 This not only promotes a life-time involvement in athletics and fitness, but also provides cadets the team-building and leadership experiences necessary to succeed in today's Air Force.
 For this reason, cadets not otherwise engaged in intercollegiate or competitive club athletics participate in the Academy's Intramural Sports Program.

 The Intramural Sports Program offers cadets multiple ways to compete both within and beyond the cadet wing.
-There are 5-6 sports offered throughout the year in which all cadet squadrons field a team.
-During an 11-game regular season and 4-round post-season held in both the fall and spring semesters, 200 teams comprised of approximately 3,000 cadets face-off in biweekly competition.
+There are four to five sports offered per semester in which all cadet squadrons field a team.
+During an eight-game regular season and four-round post-season held in both the fall and spring semesters, 200 teams comprised of approximately 3,000 cadets face-off in competition.

 The most competitive intramural athletes go on to participate in the Extramural Sports Program.
 Extramural teams are sent around the country to compete on the Regional and National levels, including a healthy inter-service rivalry with West Point and the Naval Academy.